 (2) Sent by certified mail, return receipt requested, and be POSTMARKED within the 10 business day time period.
 [Don't just drop it in a mailbox, and keep no record of it being received at the Post Office.]
 The address for certified mail appears on the back of your suspension notice form.

 The appeal should be accompanied by payment of $150 as a filing fee.

-As an extra precaution you can FAX a request for hearing to (404) 624-7848.
-However, a fax request should not be relied upon as the official appeal notice, since the law doesn’t specifically authorize this method of filing the appeal.
+A fax request cannot be relied upon as the official appeal notice, since the law doesn't specifically authorize this method of filing the appeal.
 We recommend using either certified mail or personal hand delivery (with a signed receipt).